up42/simple-vegetation-indexes-block/README.md

 For building the images you should tag the image such that it can be pushed to the UP42 docker registry, enabling you to run it as a custom block.
-For that you need to pass your UP42 user ID (UID) in the `make` command.
+For that you need to pass your UP42 user ID (UP42UID) in the `make` command.

 The quickest way to get that is just to go into the UP42 console and